Data-Science-in-Mechanical-Engineering/Contextual-GoSafe/README.rst

   `Constrained Bayesian optimization with Particle Swarms for Safe Adaptive Controller Tuning <http://www.dynsyslab.org/wp-content/papercite-data/pdf/duivenvoorden-ifac17.pdf>`_, in Proc. of the IFAC (International Federation of Automatic Control) World Congress, 2017.

+  ..
+[1] B.Sukhija, M.Turchetta, D.Lindner, A.Krause, D.Baumann, S.Trimpe,
+  `GoSafeOpt Scalable Safe Exploration for Global Optimization of Dynamical Systems <https://arxiv.org/abs/2201.09562>`_,

 Contributions:
 ---------------
 SafeOpt, SafeOptSwarm developed by Felix Berkenkamp

-Contextual_GoSafe developed by Bhavya Sukhija
+GoSafeOpt developed by Bhavya Sukhija

 Installation
 ------------
-The easiest way to install the necessary python libraries is by installing pip (e.g. ``apt-get install python-pip`` on Ubuntu) and running

-``pip install safeopt``

-Alternatively you can clone the repository and install it using
+You can clone the repository and install it using

-``python setup.py install``
+``pip install .``

 License